banool/comp30023-assn1/README.md

 - matt_test contains all the appropriate input and output files for matt_test.sh, as supplied by Matt Farrugia.
 - old_output contains everything else.
 This is all non-essential to the project and was made purely for initial diagnostic purposes while writing the code, including discarded test cases and half written code.

+## Results

+Once I get my results back for this assignment, I will post the result so as to provide an indication of its quality.